Embryo Transfer Advice: Our Essential Tips

 What happens once you’re home after your embryo transfer?
 Do you need to spend some time lying down?
 Do you need to take time off work?

 Whether you rest, or carry on as normal with your daily routine, it won’t affect the outcome of your treatment.
-This part of your treatment is out of your control – there is literally nothing you can do to influence the result.
-Our advice is to wait:
+As challenging as it may be our advice is simply to wait.
+During this time you can lean on your support systems to help you in this two-week wait.

-• In the days after your embryo transfer, you may experience some lower abdominal pain or bloating following your embryo transfer.
+• You may experience some lower abdominal pain or bloating following your embryo transfer.
 If you do, please be assured that it doesn’t mean your treatment hasn’t worked.
 Providing you feel well otherwise, there is usually no cause for concern.
 Bloating is very common at this stage of your treatment and if you wish, you can take paracetamol for pain relief.

 • Many women experience constipation due to intake of progesterone.
 You can take a mild laxative to help such as Senna or Lactulose.